dbieber/interval-training-extension/README.md

 Press 7 to select Major Seventh.
 Press 8 to select Octave.

-### Instructions for Developers:
+## Instructions for Developers

-This Chrome extension is based off of the template available at git@github.com:salsita/chrome-extension-skeleton.git.
+This Chrome extension is based off of the template available at https://github.com/salsita/chrome-extension-skeleton.

 I've included the relevant instructions for developers from the template project here.